armanexplorer/golden-codes/_automation/cc.md

 ---
-title: how to set up infru. of cc servers with MPS gpu equipped
+title: how to set up infrastructure of cc servers with MPS gpu equipped
 ---

 ## clone ipa through terminal using HTTPS